-1.3 OBJECTIVES
+1.3 DOCUMENT OBJECTIVES & CONTEXT

-The aim of the document is to provide an initial Conservation Management Strategy (CMS) for the Reserve with particular focus on the remains of the mill site and any associated features.
+The aim of this document is to provide an initial Conservation Management Strategy (CMS) for the Reserve with particular focus on the remains of the mill site and any associated features.
+At the time of preparing the mill site did not have any guiding management documentation to address its conservation requirements.